IBM/universal-connectors/filter-plugin/logstash-filter-pubsub-mysql-guardium/README.md

 Below is a copy of the filter scope included `mysqlGooglePubsub.conf` [file](PubSubMySQLPackage/mysqlGooglePubsub.conf) that shows a basic configuration for this plugin.
+**Note** The "type" fields should match in the input and the filter configuration sections.
+This field should be unique for every individual connector added.

 #### Filter part:
 ```
 pubsub-mysql-guardium{}